MuhammedKalkan/Portal/README.md

 Quantized Mesh dataset is derived from GTOPO30 sources.
 It has 1km resolution approx. for the whole world and i believe this tileset is identical with the Cesium one.
 They have added more data onto it so might be slight differences.

-This dataset is detailed up to LEVEL 9 (9 Included) and consists of nearly 700K tile files.
+This dataset is detailed up to LEVEL 9  and consists of nearly 700K tile files.
 I have added this whole tileset available for download.

 You can download [GTOPO30 Quantized Mesh Tileset](https://dl.dropboxusercontent.com/s/mplbvp84qtw6kko/Gtopo30QuantizedMesh.zip)